BlinkTagInc/gtfs-to-html/www/docs/configuration.md

 ### sqlitePath

 {String} A path to an SQLite database.
 Optional, defaults to using an in-memory database with a value of `:memory:`.
+If you want the data imported to  persist, you need to specify a value for `sqlitePath`

 ```
     "sqlitePath": "/tmp/gtfs"